-Futures One Crop Progress Report
+Futures One Crop Progress Report *AUDIO*

-OMAHA (DTN) — The percentage of the U.S. corn crop rated in good-to-excellent condition dropped slightly last week but was still the highest in over a decade, according to the USDA National Ag Statistics Service’s weekly Crop Progress report released Monday.
+The percentage of U.S. corn and soybeans that has reached maturity fell further behind the five-year average last week, according to USDA NASS’ latest Crop Progress report released Monday.

+As of Sunday, 29% of corn was estimated as mature, well behind 69% at the same time last year and 28 percentage points behind the five-year average of 57%.
+That’s further behind average than in last week’s report, when maturity was running 21 percentage points behind the five-year average.

+Corn in the dough stage was estimated at 96%, 4 percentage points behind the five-year average of 100%.
+Corn dented was 79%, 15 percentage points behind the five-year average of 94%.

+“Michigan has the lowest rate of denting at 53% with Ohio, North Dakota and Wisconsin all below 60%,” said DTN Lead Analyst Todd Hultman.

+Nationwide, corn harvest progressed 3 percentage points to reach 7% as of Sunday, behind last year 15% and 4 percentage points behind the five-year average of 11%.

-NASS estimated that 77% of corn was in good-to-excellent condition as of Sunday, June 10, down 1 percentage point from 78% the previous week.
-That’s the highest good-to-excellent rating for this time of year since 2007, noted DTN Analyst Todd Hultman.
+The condition of corn still in fields was estimated at 57% good to excellent, up 2 percentage points from the previous week, but still the lowest good-to-excellent rating for the crop at this time of year since 2013.

-Nationwide, corn planting was all but finished with NASS no longer reporting progress in that category on Monday.
-Meanwhile, corn emergence, estimated at 94% as of Sunday, was slightly ahead of last year’s 93% and also ahead of the average pace of 92%.

-Soybean planting was also running ahead of normal with 93% of the crop planted as of Sunday, compared to the five-year average of 85%.
-Eighty-three percent of soybeans were emerged, well ahead of the average of 69%.
+Like corn, the percentage of soybeans reaching maturity fell further behind the average pace last week.
+NASS estimated that, as of Sunday, 34% of soybeans were dropping leaves, 25 percentage points behind the five-year average of 59%.
+That was further behind average than in last week’s report, when soybeans dropping leaves was 23 percentage points behind the five-year average.

+Soybean condition held steady at 54% good to excellent.
+As with corn, that remains the lowest good-to-excellent rating since 2013, Hultman said.

 |National Crop Progress Summary